Chat

 RosQuare

-RosQuareanswered grow question 6 months ago
+RosQuareanswered grow question a year ago

 So I think it was a combo of overwatering and low feed when the lights got more intense they tried to grow but couldn’t access enough nutes.
 The lower leaves developed some copper spots while I let them dry out and then started giving them full feed, overall everything is looking better.
 I need to get a handle on my watering!